Getting started with Cloudflare Zero Trust

 User seats can be removed for Access and Gateway at My Team > Users.
 Removing a user will have consequences both on Access and on Gateway:

 Gateway: All active devices for that user will be logged out of your Zero Trust organization, which stops all filtering and routing via the WARP client.
-A user will be able to re-enroll their device unless you create a to block them.
+A user will be able to re-enroll their device unless you create a device enrollment policy to block them.

 The Revoke action will terminate active sessions and log out active devices, but will not remove the user’s consumption of an active seat.